ashierj/superdemo/doc/editor_extensions/gitlab_cli/index.md

 ## Install the CLI

-Installation instructions are available in the GLab [`README`](https://gitlab.com/gitlab-org/cli/#installation).
+Installation instructions are available in the `glab` [`README`](https://gitlab.com/gitlab-org/cli/#installation).

 ## Authenticate with GitLab